 Body types are also called somatotypes.
 These help to classify someone’s body structure.

-An ectomorph is a body that is long and lean with little body fat and muscle mass.
+An ectomorph is a long, lean body with little body fat and muscle mass.
 The shoulders and hips are narrow.

-An endomorph is a body type that has lots of body fat and lots of muscle mass with large upper arms and thighs.
+An endomorph is a body type with lots of body fat and muscle mass with large upper arms and thighs.

-A mesomorph is an athletic, muscular build that has broad shoulders and a healthy body weight.
+A mesomorph is an athletic, muscular build with broad shoulders and a healthy body weight.

-For training, ectomorphs have a hard time gaining weight, endomorphs have an easy time gaining weight, and mesomorphs can gain weight or lose weight easily if they decide.
+For training, ectomorphs have difficulty gaining weight, endomorphs have an easy time gaining weight, and mesomorphs can gain or lose weight easily if they decide.

-Ectomorphs are likely to need a higher carb and protein intake to keep their body weight and muscle mass.
+Ectomorphs will likely need a higher carb and protein intake to keep their body weight and muscle mass.

 Endomorphs will need a diet lower in carbs and higher in protein to prevent excess fat storage and support muscle mass.